astglv/msudoku/README.md

 8. **Load Puzzle**: Load a custom puzzle from a .txt file
 9. **Theme**: Toggle between Day and Night themes
 10. **Close**: Close the window using the standard window close button

-## Description of New Functions

-### 1. `load_puzzle_from_file(fig, filename)`
-**Purpose**: Loads a Sudoku puzzle from a .txt file into the game board.

-**How it works**:
-- Opens the specified file using `fopen`
-- Reads 9 lines, each containing 9 space-separated digits (0-9)
-- Validates the format (must be 9x9, values 0-9)
-- Populates the GUI cells: 0 = empty (editable), 1-9 = pre-filled (inactive)
-- Attempts to solve the puzzle to store the full solution
-- Updates game state and enables relevant buttons

-**What it does in the game**: Allows players to load custom puzzles from text files, enabling puzzle sharing and custom difficulty levels.

-### 2. `solve_iterative(grid, maxSteps)`
-**Purpose**: Solves a Sudoku puzzle using iterative backtracking algorithm.

-**How it works**:
-- Uses a stack-based approach (instead of recursion)
-- Tries values 1-9 for each empty cell
-- Uses `can_place` to validate each placement
-- Backtracks when no valid value is found
-- Returns the solved grid and success status
-- Counts steps for performance monitoring

-**What it does in the game**: Provides the "Solve" button functionality, automatically completing puzzles when players need help or want to see the solution.

-## Usage

-1. In MATLAB, run `sudoku_gui` from the project folder.
-2. Use *New* buttons to create a puzzle, or type numbers manually.
-3. Click *Check* to validate current entries; conflicts turn light red.
-4. Click *Solve* to auto-complete the puzzle (current inputs must be valid).
-5. Use *Clear* to reset the board.
-6. Use *Load Puzzle* to load custom puzzles from .txt files.
-7. Close the window using the standard window close button to exit.

 ### Example Usage with Parameters:
 ```matlab